Duxez/AutoLight/README.md

 I made this so I can "clock" into my room with an NFC tag and make sure the light turns on at sunset so I don't have to myself.
 Clocking out also turns off the light.

+Also supports turning a led light, that is connected to a raspberry pi, on and off based on the checked in state.
+Why?
+Because, why not! :D